wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

         run: bundle exec rake rag:evaluate > ${{ runner.temp }}/evaluation_results.txt

       - name: Comment on PR with Results
+        if: always() # Always run this step, even if the evaluation fails
         uses: actions/github-script@v7
         with:
           script: |